If you live close enough, by far the most popular way to make the trip between Las Vegas and LA is by driving.

 Driving from Los Angeles to Las VegasDistance: 270 miles

 Driving Time: 4 hours

 If you're driving, the exact route you take from LA to Las Vegas will depend on where you start from in the Los Angeles area.
-Pick the most direct route going east from wherever you are to connect with I-15 (the most commons ones are 215, I-10 or I-605).
+Pick the most direct route going east to connect with I-15 (the most commons ones are I-215, I-10 or I-605).
 Once you get on it, I-15 will take you straight to Las Vegas.

 The map above shows the route in general.
 The red line is an alternative if roads going east are jammed or if you start from the west side of the metro area.
 However, because you'll be traveling on some two-lane highways, it takes about an hour longer when traffic isn't a factor.

 Click on the map and you'll get a slightly larger version.
 If you'd like to see it even bigger, zoom in and out or get detailed driving directions for your road trip and explore what you might see along the way, go to the interactive version.